 AWARDS:

-At the conference, presentations will be reviewed by a judging committee and evaluated according to relevance and potential impact on global health, educational value, originality and clarity of presentation.
+At the conference, poster presentations and creative arts pieces will be reviewed by a judging committee and evaluated according to relevance and potential impact on global health, educational value, originality and clarity of presentation.
 Results of the selection process will be announced during the awards ceremony later that day.

 Executive Director of GPNAHS